Anti-Alias/bevy_ui_dsl/README.md

 }
 ```

-Some classes only depend a single bundle or TextStyle.
+Some classes only depend a single bundle.
 Others (like ImageBundle, ButtonBundle and TextStyle) depend on an AssetServer to manipulate their respective types.

 # TODO
 * Allow users to insert extra components to widgets by returning an EntityCommands.